(updated ) by

 File config loading

-Alternatively to keep your config cleaner we can use file loading for the LSP.
+To keep your config cleaner you can use file loading for the LSP.

-There is a new directory where we can store our LSP configs.
+A new directory where you can store your LSP configs.

 ~/.config/nvim/lsp